Reference Guide#

 The concept behind the result codes are that the service will include a full list of delimited result codes, many of which may not be important to you.
 As a user, you should decide what codes define a good address for you and use a string.Contains search to look for those codes.
 If you find it, you have a good address.
 If you don’t, then you have a bad address.
 You can also cascade them into 3 or more condition layers.
 Here is a common example:

-Result Code Web Service Error Example:
+Result Code Cloud API Error Example:

 If(Results.Contains("AV23") or Results.Contains("AV24") or Results.Contains("AV25"))